Mdsomratakbor/JavaScript-Interview-Question/Question.md

 ### 27. Explain how to detect the operating system on the client machine?

 `In order to detect the operating system on the client machine, the navigator.platform string (property) should be used.`

+### 28. What do mean by NULL in Javascript?

+`The NULL value is used to represent no value or no object.
+It implies no object or null string, no valid boolean value, no number and no array object.`